golang/vscode-go/docs/dlv-dap.md

 *   Supported modes
     *   `debug`: build and debug a main package
     *   `test`: build and debug a test
     *   `exec`: debug a precompiled binary.
-The binary needs to be built with `-gcflags=all=”-N -l”` flags to avoid stripping debugging information.
+The binary needs to be built with `-gcflags=all="-N -l"` flags to avoid stripping debugging information.
     *   `auto`: automatically choose between `debug` and `test` depending on the open file.

 ### Attach